The thought of permanently losing a drone is always unsettling. And a short communication range only makes things worse.

 You can increase the range of your drone by modifying it to prioritize distance, reducing overall interference from other frequency sources, and ensuring the surroundings suit a long-range flight.
 Additionally, investing in a good-quality range extender can always prove to be beneficial.

 We’ve already discussed the use of range extenders, but let’s dive a little deeper into the other ways that can boost your drone’s signal.
+Before we do this, keep in mind that poor drone signal can be a cause for bad drone footage too, so check out my fixes in case your drone footage is choppy.

 In this case, interference refers to the disrupting of a drone signal due to other sources of frequency.
 These sources could be power lines, routers, or even phones.